positonic/smart-commits/README.md

 ## Current Limitations

-- Currently only generates the commit subject line (no detailed body or footer)
-- Uses GPT-3.5-turbo model (may incur API costs)
 - Requires all changes to be committed together (no partial commits)
-- No configuration options for commit message style or conventions
 - Requires manual API key setup
-- No handling of large diffs that might exceed API token limits

 ## Contributing